MikhailKuklin/data-pipeline-COVID19-monitoring/prerequisites_readme.md

 For GCP credentials, one should already have the json file (terraform.json).

-Next, save the key and add it to make_gcp_block.py (!NOTE: do not push to GitHub the script with your credentials inside)
+Next, save the key and add it to make_gcp_block.py

+!NOTE: do not push to GitHub the script with your credentials inside

+To get the key for dbt, one has to follow step 9 first.

 ### *Step 9* dbt cloud setup